-- Lawn food: As the grass growth slows down during the colder weather / dry spring, your plants will thank you for feeding it with a slow release lawn food.
+- Lawn food: As the grass growth slows down during the colder weather or dry spring, your plants will thank you for feeding it with a slow release lawn food.

-- Mulch and Compost: Before mulching and composting, just ensure to remove all the weeds, moisten the soil and fork it through (get a thick layer).
+- Mulch and Compost: Before mulching and composting, just make sure to remove all the weeds, moisten the soil and fork it through (get a thick layer).
 We would suggest topping it up every 6 to 12 months.